paul-hammant/tbd/content/game-changers/index.md

 #### No more clunky patch sets

+GitHub's PR system used real branches in Git, and the forks aspect took advantage of the 'D' distributed in DVCS (albeit distributed to somewhere else in GitHub's server-side directory structure).

-The open-source community for one could step away from patch-sets that were donated by email (or rudimentarily).
+The open-source community for one could now step away from patch-sets that were donated by email (or other rudimentary mechanisms).
+This forced the entire VCS industry to take note, and plan equivalents, or commit to witheritng in terms of market share.
+It greatly facilitated multi-branch development for teams of course, including (sadly) multiple long-lived branches.

 Pull-Requests changed the dynamics of open source.
-Now, the original creator of open source was forced to keep up with PRs because if they did not, a fork with more activity and forward momentum, might steal the community.
+Now, the original creator of open source was forced to keep up with PRs because if they did not, one fork with more activity and forward momentum, might steal the community.
 Perhaps rightfully so.

-This forced the entire VCS industry to take note, and plan equivalents.
-It greatly facilitated multi-branch development for teams of course.
+#### Timing

+In terms of timing GitHub's PR-centric code review was available for open-source use a couple of months before Google's Rietveld was released, but a 18 months or so after Mondrian was presented in a tech talk that was put out on (then) video.google.com.

+### Rietveld code Review (2008)

+After Mondrian and while at Google, Guido released Rietveld{{< ext url="https://github.com/rietveld-codereview/rietveld" >}} in its image (May, 2008) and a fork of that the Gerrit{{< ext url="https://www.gerritcodereview.com" >}} gain a lot of interest.
+Facebookers went on to make a similar Phabricator{{< ext url="https://en.wikipedia.org/wiki/Phabricator" >}}
+and released that as open source too.

 ## Continuous Delivery Book (2010)